infominer33/infominer33.github.io/_pages/index.md

 I'm fascinated by all the history surrounding Bitcoin, and tech generally, but especially any aspects that directly relate to Bitcoin in some fashion.
 I've found it easier to understand blockchain and cryptocurrency, by going back over the history of cryptography, one-way hash functions, and public key encryption.
 Important to recall is that state supression of cryptography is the #1 cause of blockchain mania.

 It took Bitcoin to get governments to go along with crypto-innovations, for the public anyhow.
-Industry was discouraged by governments from becoming too creative with cryptography, including strict export controls on anything but encryption the government could crack.
+From the beginning of the digital age, industry was discouraged from becoming too creative with cryptography.
+For example, in the US and allied nations, there were strict export controls on encryption unless the government could crack it.

+Now Bitcoin has forced the hand of industry and the state, to try and catch up with the cypherpunk tech.

 »»» So now that we've all lost our minds over crypto. »»» {: .notice--success}